Interested in our Vannamei shrimp? Contact us.

 Features

-Vannamei shrimp have a light, almost transparent, and pinkish appearance.
-They are smooth and slender with a thin, flexible shell, making them easier to peel than other shrimp species.
-When cooked, they turn a beautiful pink or orange color—a sign that they are cooked and ready to serve.
-Longer cooking makes them tough.
+Vannamei prawns have a light, almost transparent, and pinkish appearance.
+They are smooth and slender with a thin, supple shell, making them easier to peel than other types of prawns.
+When cooked, they turn a beautiful pink or orange color — a sign that they are done and ready to be served.
+Cooking them longer makes them tough.

 Origin: